luci/luci-go/lucicfg/doc/README.md

     {{.MiloBuildUrl}}
     {{.MiloBuilderUrl}}

-If any specified placeholder cannot be satisfied then no URL is rendered for the build page feedback link.
+If any specified placeholder cannot be satisfied then the bug link is not displayed.

 [Monorail]: https://bugs.chromium.org
 [text templates]: https://golang.org/pkg/text/template